Crawl Space Repair & Encapsulation In Easton MD

 Humidity In Your Crawl Space

-According to the chart below, a sealed unvented crawl space has far less moisture in it then an unsealed vented crawl space.
+A sealed unvented crawl space has far less moisture in it then an unsealed vented crawl space.
 This ends any debate on whether your crawl space should be vented or sealed.
 The energy loss in a home with a vented dirt crawl space is so substantial that you can basically ignore all other options to save energy and make your home more comfortable– until you fix your crawl space problem.
 Should you do anything else before fixing your crawl space, you can compare it to fixing a tiny hole in your pool, but ignoring a foot wide hole on the other side.

 Some Of Our Work